WildCodeSchool/2209-BTZ-exercice-api-prisma-ts/README.md

 npm install -D typescript ts-node-dev
 ```

+**Don't forget to create a .gitignore file and add the node_modules folder inside !!!**

 ## Scripts

 When all the dependencies are setup you will have to create a dev script to launch the development server in the package.json file.